-Sea Bass tray bake is a delicious, healthy, one pan family recipe that’s really easy to make and is a great alternative to fish and chips!
+Sea Bass tray bake is a delicious, healthy, one pan family recipe that’s really easy to make and is a great healthy alternative to fish and chips!

 You can make the fish tray bake with any fish you like and even use different fillets of fish in the same recipe.
 This dish is so easy to prepare, totally low faff.
 Just slice new potatoes, thinly, scatter over baby plum tomatoes, bake, then top with the fillets of sea bass for the last few minutes of cooking.
 Easy!